 Community Engagement Mini Grant

-In the face of hate and bias, the County of Santa Clara’s Division of Equity and Social Justice (DESJ) is offering Mini Grants for individuals and groups to-lead activities that empower vulnerable, marginalized communities and prevent and/or address the concerning rise of hate incidents and acts in Santa Clara County.
-Grant awards are up to $2,500.
+In the face of hate and bias, the County of Santa Clara’s Division of Equity and Social Justice (DESJ) offered Mini Grants for individuals and groups to-lead activities that empower vulnerable, marginalized communities and prevent and/or address the concerning rise of hate incidents and acts in Santa Clara County.
+Grants were awarded up to $2,500.

 About the Community Engagement Mini Grant Project